RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   </blockquote>

   <p>
-    What&#8217;s the point of this mental exercise?
+    What's the point of this mental exercise?
 We need to realize that unrelenting attacks abound, both from within and without the system.
 If not properly addressed, they only escalate over time.
   </p>

   <p>